docker/docs/docker-for-windows/index.md

 > **Note**
 >
-> Some users reported problems connecting to Docker Hub on Docker Desktop Stable version.
-This would manifest as an error when trying to run
-`docker` commands that pull images from Docker Hub that are not already downloaded, such as a first time run of `docker run hello-world`.
+> Some users reported problems connecting to Docker Hub on Docker Desktop.
+This would manifest as an error when trying to run `docker` commands that pull images from Docker Hub that are not already downloaded, such as a first time run of `docker run hello-world`.
 If you encounter this, reset the DNS server to use the Google DNS fixed address: